 The Thrilling Adventures of Lovelace and Babbage: A Review

-Nearly two centuries ago, two great minds and distinguished individuals among the English rich collaborated to create and program the Analytical Engine: the world’s first mechanical computer.
-Although Charles Babbage’s Analytical Engine was never built during his lifetime, in Sydney Padua‘s The Thrilling Adventures of Lovelace and Babbage: The (Mostly) True Story of the First Computer, he and Ada Lovelace team up to build their wonderful machine and use it to improve British lives.
-Continue reading
+Nearly two centuries ago, two great minds and distinguished individuals among the English rich collaborated to create and program the Analytical Engine: the world's first mechanical computer.
+Although Charles Babbage's Analytical Engine was never built during his lifetime, in Sydney Padua's The Thrilling Adventures of Lovelace and Babbage: The (Mostly) True Story of the First … Continue reading The Thrilling Adventures of Lovelace and Babbage: A Review

 Pachinko: A Review